Pseudogymnoascus destructans: Distribution

 Pseudogymnoascus destructans is believed to originate from Europe.
 The current P. destructans European distribution includes Austria, Belgium, Czech Republic, Denmark, Estonia, France, Germany, Hungary, the Netherlands, Poland, Romania, Slovakia, Switzerland, Turkey, Ukraine and the United Kingdom.

+The levels of mortality in bat populations within the European distribution are shown to be lower, this is likely due to Eurasian bats having extended coevolution with the pathogen.
+The North American populations are showing signs of recovery in devastated populations, suggesting that the fungus or hosts or both are undergoing processes that can eventually lead to coexistence in the North American populations.

 The North American geographic distribution of P. destructans continues to increase each year since its initial introduction to New York State in 2006.
 Its current distribution includes 38 states in the U.S.A. and at least 7 Canadian provinces.